How To Use A Meditation Cushion Without Your Legs Falling Asleep (4 Easy Steps)

 welcome, I’m Laura

-Certified trauma-informed yoga teacher, survivor, and author for Chamomile Yoga, a soft online space for sexual trauma survivors to release their armor, be with their bodies and breath, and embrace their vulnerability with love.
+Certified trauma-informed yoga teacher, survivor, and author for Chamomile Yoga.
+This is a soft online space for sexual trauma survivors to release their armor, be with their bodies and breath, and embrace their vulnerability with love.
 I welcome you to join this space if you wish to heal through yoga that offers compassion and insight into honoring the unique journey of healing sexual trauma.
-I welcome you to explore free trauma-informed classes here
+I invite you to begin your journey here